 And whether Block is the leading indicator or the outlier.
 Dorsey said companies are “late” and that most will reach the same conclusion within a year.
 The HBR data says 60% of organizations are already acting on AI’s potential, not its performance.
 If performance catches up to potential, the 2% figure becomes a much larger number quickly.
 The anxiety would be warranted retroactively, which is the worst possible timing.

 The hype cycle and the doom cycle both treat anxiety as a single dial to be turned up or down.
 The data says otherwise.
-The anxiety about job displacement is real and aimed slightly wrong: toward experienced workers’ personal situations, away from the entry-level collapse already underway.
-The anxiety about AI systems without safeguards was always real and is now documented in a government blacklisting order.
+The anxiety is real and aimed slightly wrong: toward experienced workers’ personal situations, away from the entry-level collapse already underway.